 Clear or tighter deadlines.

 Long deadlines lead to procrastination, which kills imagination and originality.
 On the other hand, the adrenaline that comes together with a tight deadline can work miracles for your creativity.
-At the end of your milestone, you’ll get that sense of accomplishment that keeps you motivated and ready to come up with more great ideas.
+At the end of your milestone, you’ll get that sense of accomplishment that keeps you motivated and ready to come up with greater ideas.

 Limited space/word count.